 This does not include any fees charged by the venue.

-By contrast, the combination of the simplest legal ceremony at £46 (available weekdays only) combined with a ceremony led by me could be a more cost-effective option, and give you a personalised, tailored and flexible ceremony that exactly meets your needs, without the restrictions of time or venue.
+By contrast, the combination of the simplest legal ceremony at £46 (available weekdays only, with up to four guests) combined with a ceremony led by me could be a more cost-effective option, and give you a personalised, tailored and flexible ceremony that exactly meets your needs, without the restrictions of time or venue.

-*information from KCC website for ceremonies taking place 1st April 2018 – 31st March 2021 and excludes the cost of giving notice.
+*information from KCC website for ceremonies taking place 26th April 2021 – 31st March 2024 and excludes the cost of giving notice and certificates.